 In accordance with Company Law and with the Memorandum and Articles of Association, the Governors (who are also the directors of the Westminster Foundation for Democracy for the purposes of company law) are responsible for preparing an annual report and financial statements in accordance with the Companies Act 2006 and the Accounts Direction given by the Secretary of State for Foreign, Commonwealth & Development Affairs and relevant International Financial Reporting Standards.

-Within the terms and conditions of a Framework Agreement signed on behalf of the Foreign, Commonwealth and Development Office and the Governors of WFD in 2020, the Governors, through the Chief Executive, are required to prepare financial statements for each financial year on an accruals basis.
+Within the terms and conditions of a Framework Agreement signed on behalf of the Foreign, Commonwealth and Development Office and the Governors of WFD in 2020, the Governors, through the Chief Executive, are required air opted Member.
+Appointed May 2020 ard Member to prepare financial statements for each financial year on an accruals basis.
 This gives a true and fair view of the state of affairs of WFD and of the incoming resources and application of resources, changes in taxpayers' equity and cash flows for the financial year.